5.7. Reuse and redistribution programs

 - "Soles 4 Souls" nation-wide program that has a mission "fighting the devastating impact and perpetuation of poverty through the distribution of shoes and clothing...
 Most new items collected primarily from corporations and retailers are given directly to people in need, both in the U.S. and overseas.
 The organization has relationships with several of the world’s leading apparel brands, which provides Soles4Souls with new but non-marketable overstocks, returns, discontinued models and other shoes or clothing items."

 - Cooling pack reuse program: Employees of a medical facility initiated a program to divert reusable cooling packs from trash.
 Cooling packs are very common supplies that are used to keep the medical samples cooled for transportation.
-They were normally discarded once samples arrive at the facility, which has stationary refrigeration system.
+They were normally discarded once samples arrive at the facility, which has a stationary refrigeration system.
 The program established a few routes to reuse the packs while helping local food banks.